arthur-bouton/ModelTree/README.md

-# Oblique/straight model tree for regression
+# Oblique and straight model trees for regression

 Regression trees approximate a function by partitioning the input space and applying an independent regression model on each of the subdivisions.<br />